 The biggest drawback of Fastmail is that it’s lost between ease of use and privacy.
 Ultimately, the service tries to wage war at the two frontiers but ultimately underdelivers at both.

+If privacy is what you’re looking for, Fastmail is not a best choice.
+It’s based in Australia and is not end-to-end encrypted.
 When it comes to accessibility, the service is locked behind a paywall.
 Yes, you get to avoid ads, but you can also get identical (and more) offerings with ProtonMail or Tutanota for free.
-Then, there’s the issue of it not being end-to-end encrypted and based in Australia.
-This is potentially concerning if you want a high degree of privacy.

 In conclusion, not only do you have to pay up if you want to access the service, Fastmail doesn’t seem to be worth it.
 At least not when you consider the other alternatives.